The Durrell Library of Corfu has inherited stock of some titles published by the Durrell School of Corfu, and copies are available for purchase.

 “The most comprehensive attempt to delineate Durrell’s intellectual and artistic growth” – Ian MacNiven, Lawrence Durrell: a biography

-Copies are available, price 40 euros (cash only), to include post & packaging.
+Copies are available, price 40 euros, to include post & packaging.

 Judith by Lawrence Durrell